kitchenartsandletters/NYT_weekly_and_preorder_release/ISSUES.md

 ## High Priority Issues

-- [ ] **KIT-84: Add Logic to Detect Early Releases**
-  **Description:** Book titles may be released ahead of their release date because:
-  1) stock is delivered unexpectedly ahead of schedule
-  2) publishers provide no restrictions on early sales

-  Tasks:
-  - [ ] Let our system acknowledge books with positive inventory quantities (despite being in the Preorder collection, tagged 'preorder', etc) be nominated for the current weekly preorder release

 - [ ] **KIT-55: Automate Post-Report Process for Released Preorders**
   **Description:** After preorders are reported, several manual steps are still required.
 This should be automated.

   Tasks:
-  - [ ] Implement automatic removal of reported books from preorder collection
+  - [x] Implement automatic removal of reported books from preorder collection
   - [ ] Create process to update shipping profiles after reporting
   - [ ] Develop daily email for shipping adjustments that cannot be automated
   - [ ] Add verification to confirm all post-reporting steps completed successfully